 If you are interested in becoming a member of the IAM, visit their site here.

 I had my second observation drive with IAM NZ Chief Examiner Morne de Lange on 7 May, starting in the urban streets of Manukau, Auckland and heading out to the rural areas around Clevedon.
-My first observation drive (which you can read here – opens in a new window) was back in March so it was time to try out the skills I’d been practicing and learn some new ones.
+My first observation drive was back in March so it was time to try out the skills I’d been practising and learn some new ones.
 In the weeks since the first time, I had read the Police drivers’ handbook Roadcraft (you can get the Kindle version here from Amazon).

 One complicating factor is that I also review new cars for fun.
 That means I get a new car every week which makes it almost impossible to make some habits stick.
 The car I did the observation drive was a 2014 Subaru WRX with paddle-shift CVT gearbox.
 You can barely hear the engine (despite there being four exhausts), there’s no option to use the actual gearstick for changing gears, and I had only driven it 30km before starting the observation drive, having collected it the afternoon before.
 The car I picked up a week later (which I have while writing this) is a 2014 Toyota Hilux SR5 automatic with no sequential manual option and an annoying dog-leg gate for gears L, D2, D3, D4 and D. It makes driving not fun having to deal with that specific gearbox, therefore I’m not using the gears, instead opting to practice corner setup and commentary.
 I’ll go back to using the gears when I get the next car (a Kia Optima)